ZemouriZemouri/fullstack_containerized_manager/README.md

 # FULLSTACK CONTAINERIZATION WITH TERRAFORM

 ## Introduction
 Terraform is a powerful tool to use code to deploy, secure and manage repositories.
-This project is based on GitHub-repo:
+This project is based on GitHub-repo and will use that repository als a template:

 https://github.com/dhomi/fullstack_conteinerized